 The guidance below is provided to let heritage crafts businesses know what help is available, and will be updated as things change.
 Please let us know if there is any support you are aware of not listed here and we will share the details.

-- New on 26 March: Self-employed income support scheme – the Government will provide a taxable grant of 80% of a self-employed person’s earnings up to a maximum of £2,500 month, eligible for those with trading profits of up to £50,000 who make the majority of their income from self-employment.
+- Self-employed income support scheme – the Government will provide a taxable grant of 80% of a self-employed person’s earnings up to a maximum of £2,500 month, eligible for those with trading profits of up to £50,000 who make the majority of their income from self-employment.
 You do not need to prove coronavirus impact and you can keep working and still benefit from the scheme.
 Earnings are calculated as an average over the past three years and based on net profits, i.e. the amount you declared for tax after you’d taken off expenses but before you were taxed.
 People can apply directly to HMRC for the grant when the scheme is operational, using an online form, and the grant will be paid directly into their bank account.
 The scheme will run for three months in the first instance and be available ‘no later than June’, though it will be backdated to March.

 - Universal Credit for the self-employed – the minimum income floor for Universal Credit has been suspended.
 This means self-employed people out of work as a result of the COVID-19 can now access, in full, Universal Credit at a rate equivalent to Statutory Sick Pay for employees (£94.25 per week for up to 28 weeks).
 The money will be payable from day one instead of day four.
 In addition, the Universal Credit standard allowance and the Working Tax Credit basic element will both increase by £1,000 a year for the next 12 months.